Venados F.C.: Return of second level franchise with Morelia

 On June 16, 2008, Arturo Millet Reyes announced that he had acquired the filial team of Monarcas Morelia.
 Millet Reyes has stated that his intention is to maintain the team in Mérida for an extended period of time, unlike in previous years.
 He also received a guarantee that if the Venados were to be promoted to the Primera División de México, that the team would remain in Mérida.

-On November 11, 2008, the Federación Mexicana de Fútbol Asociación (FMF) granted the club the certification required to be promoted to the Primera División de México.
+On November 11, 2008, the Federación Mexicana de Fútbol (FMF) granted the club the certification required to be promoted to the Primera División de México.

-In the Clausura 2009, Mérida defeated Club Tijuana 1–0 on aggregate to win the Clausura title.
+In the Clausura 2009, Mérida defeated Tijuana 1–0 on aggregate to win the Clausura title.
 Mérida lost the subsequent promotion play-off for the Primera División de México, after a defeat by Querétaro on penalties.

 Sale of franchise to Atlante

 On December 4, 2010, the brothers Arturo and Mauricio Millet Reyes announced that Mérida F.C. would no longer form part of the Liga de Ascenso de México and that Monarcas Morelia would decide if a team would stay in the city, but that talks were also underway with Atlante regarding the creation of a link with them.

 The Mérida franchise was subsequently sold to Atlante and they became that team's filial team for the Clausura 2011, whilst the original Atlante filial team (Atlante UTN) swapped franchises to become the subsidiary team for Morelia.
 The franchise would later be transferred to Ciudad Nezahualcóyotl, State of Mexico and renamed Toros Neza.